MGN007/CS305-Artemis-Financial-Secure-Software/README.md

 What I did well and the importance of secure coding

-I did well at applying secure coding techniques to enhance the application without breaking existing functionality.
+One area I felt confident in was applying secure coding techniques to enhance the application without breaking existing functionality.
 This included implementing SHA-256 hashing to verify data integrity and configuring HTTPS using SSL/TLS.
 Secure coding is important because it helps protect sensitive information, reduces the risk of cyberattacks, and prevents vulnerabilities that could lead to data breaches.
 Strong software security adds value to a company by increasing customer trust and reducing long-term financial and legal risk.

 Challenging and helpful aspects of the project